werf/werf/docs/documentation/pages_en/advanced/building_images_with_stapel/assembly_instructions.md

   - apt install ...
 ```

-You can use this image as a base for multiple applications if images from hub.docker.com do not quite suit your needs.
+You can use this image as a base for multiple applications if images from _hub.docker.com_ do not quite suit your needs.

 ### Example of using external dependencies

-You can use _CacheVersion directives_ jointly with [go templates]({{ "reference/werf_yaml.html#image-section" | true_relative_url }}) to define dependency of the _user stage_ on files outside of the git tree.
+You can use _CacheVersion directives_ jointly with [go templates]({{ "reference/werf_yaml.html#image-section" | true_relative_url }}) to define dependency of the _user stage_ on files outside the git tree.

 {% raw %}
 ```yaml